The Rogersville Review: The Knoxville Gazette

-George Roulstone and Robert Ferguson were the first newspaper publishers in Rogersville and in the State of Tennessee.
+George Roulstone and Robert Ferguson were the first newspaper publishers in Rogersville and in the state of Tennessee.
 Roulstone and Ferguson were commissioned by Territorial Governor William Blount to bring the first printing press to the new territory.
 The two men brought a printing press over the mountains from North Carolina and established The Knoxville Gazette in a log cabin on the Hawkins Courthouse Town Square.

 The first issue of the state's first paper came off the press on November 5, 1791.
 A year later, in October 1792, the publication was moved to Knoxville, the home of Blount's newly established territorial capital.

-Since that time numerous newspapers and special publications have emanated from Rogersville.
+Since then, numerous newspapers and special publications have emanated from Rogersville.
 After the Gazette was moved, there was no newspaper in the area for more than 20 years.
-Then, in 1813, John B. Hood began publishing The East Tennessee Gazette.
+In 1813, John B. Hood began publishing the East Tennessee Gazette.
 Other papers followed, including the Western Pilot, circa 1815, and the Rogersville Gazette from the same era.

 Specialty publications emerged during these early days, including the Rail-Road Advocate, the Calvinistic Magazine and the Holston Watchman.

 Numerous other newspapers have been published in Rogersville over the years, most surviving only a short time and having modest circulation.
 Among them were: